qjebbs/go-sqlf/readme.md

 Explanation:

-- we pay attention only to the references inside a fragment, e.g., use `$1` to refer `Fragment.Args[0]`, or `?` to refer `Fragment.Args` in order.
+- We pay attention only to the references inside a fragment, e.g., use `$1` to refer `Fragment.Args[0]`, or `?` to refer `Fragment.Args` in order.
 - `#join`, `#column`, `#fragment`, etc., are preprocessing functions, which will be explained later.

+See [example_test.go](./example_test.go) for more examples.

 ## Preprocessing Functions